Fluentd + Kubernetes

 $ git clone https://github.com/fluent/fluentd-kubernetes-daemonset

-The cloned repository contains the several configurations that allow to deploy Fluentd as a DaemonSet, the Docker container image distributed on the repository also comes pre-configured so Fluentd can gather all logs from the Kubernetes node environment and also it appends the proper metadata to the logs.
+The cloned repository contains several configurations that allow to deploy Fluentd as a DaemonSet.
+The Docker container image distributed on the repository also comes pre-configured so that Fluentd can gather all the logs from the Kubernetes node's environment and append the proper metadata to the logs.

-As an example let's see a part of the file content:
+As an example, let's see a part of this file:

-The Yaml file have two relevant environment variables that are used by Fluentd when the container starts:
+This YAML file contains two relevant environment variables that are used by Fluentd when the container starts:

 Specify the host name or IP address.